 Setting a single boulder into your yard will most likely look out of place.
 A good way to make your landscape appear like the boulders have been there for years is by using boulders for landscape design in groups.

 Consider placing your boulders in groups of twos or threes; you can use many of these groups together, using both large and small rocks to create unique landscape features such as a rock wall for a fountain.

+Boulders in landscaping can be arranged in unique ways to create variety.
 When landscaping with big rocks, always remember that no two boulders appear the same way.
-Therefore, use different shapes of boulders and place them with different sides up to mimic what nature would have done by itself.
+Use different shapes of boulders and place them with different sides up to mimic a natural look.

 When landscaping with large boulders, one or two features can make a particular stone special and capable of creating a dramatic effect.
 For example, angled boulders may be more fitting for areas of your yard, while smooth boulders may fit better in other areas.
-Since boulders for landscapes come in different shapes, sizes, and colors, it is recommended to use a variety to ensure you are creating the best possible landscape features for your home.
+Since boulders for landscapes come in different shapes, sizes, and colors, we recommend using a variety to ensure you're creating the best possible landscape features for your home.

-You can position your landscaping boulders together with the exterior lighting of your home to create striking effects at night.
-For example, you can set boulders around your fireplace that will light up at night to create a striking night vista or you could set the boulders to be the target of pre-set lights that will bring out the rock's unique colors so they sparkle when night falls.
+You can position your landscaping boulders together with the exterior lighting of your home to create striking effects at night, including in your front yard.
+For example, you can set boulders around your fireplace that'll light up at night to create a striking night vista or you could set the boulders to be the target of pre-set lights that will bring out the rock's unique colors so they sparkle when night falls.

 Many people that choose to enhance their landscaping with big rocks opt for rocks that are naturally occurring in their area, which gives a design feel that blends in with the surrounding terrain.
-For example, as a homeowner in Cincinnati or Columbus, you may choose to go for boulders that have been sourced from Ohio and surrounding areas.
+For example, as a homeowner in Cincinnati or Columbus, you may choose to go for large stones for landscaping that has been sourced from Ohio and surrounding areas.